selftaughtprogrammers/resources/README.md

  - [Learn Git](https://try.github.io) - Learn Git in your browser, only takes *about* 15 minutes!
  - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/#syntax) - A must for properly documenting on GitHub
+ - [Pro Git](https://github.com/progit/progit2) - Great book for learning Git - from the basics of configuring, to the most advanced commands!